 Here we publish some related articles, papers and news-releases in English.

-This report by Natalia Yudina and Vera Alperovich is an analytic review of radical nationalism and counteraction to it based on the SOVA's monitoring conducted in 2012.26.04.2013
+This report by Natalia Yudina is an analytic review of Hate Crimes and Efforts to Counteract Xenophobia and Radical Nationalism in Russia based on the SOVA's monitoring (first half of 2021).30.07.2021

 Anti-extremism in Quarantine: The State against the Incitement of Hatred and the Political Participation of Nationalists in Russia in 2020